BitcoinDesign/Guide/guide/case-studies/savings-account.md

 # Savings account

 In this case study, we look at a product that balances daily spending with what a bank would call a [savings]({{ '/guide/designing-products/personal-finance/#savings' | relative_url }}) account where the user might store wealth long term.
 Safeguards against loss will be a higher priority than with a frequent spending product, and we might therefore accept more friction both when setting up the wallet and when transacting.
-If users have no prior Bitcoin knowledge we should expect to spend a significant effort educating them to put them in a position to safely operate the wallet product.
+If users have no prior bitcoin knowledge we should expect to spend a significant effort educating them to put them in a position to safely operate the wallet product.

 The following [prototype](https://www.figma.com/proto/hwispqET5MzsKUpn3i9iqD/Savings-account-case-study?page-id=1%3A55973&node-id=1%3A55974&viewport=-304%2C225%2C0.19710054993629456&scaling=scale-down&starting-point-node-id=1%3A55974&show-proto-sidebar=1) includes initial onboarding, sending bitcoin, and key replacement, which are explained in detail further below.